zendframework/zend-servicemanager/doc/book/psr-11.md

 # PSR-11 Support

 [container-interop/container-interop 1.2.0](https://github.com/container-interop/container-interop/releases/tag/1.2.0)
-modifies its codebase to extend interfaces [psr/container](https://github.com/php-fig/container) (the official interfaces for [PSR-11](http://www.php-fig.org/psr/psr-11/)).
+modifies its codebase to extend interfaces from [psr/container](https://github.com/php-fig/container) (the official interfaces for [PSR-11](http://www.php-fig.org/psr/psr-11/)).
 If you are on a pre-3.3.0 version of zend-servicemanager, update your project, and receive container-interop 1.2, then zend-servicemanager can already act as a